drupol/master-thesis/src/thesis/extra.typ

 #heading("Open Source", level: 1, outlined: false)

 This master thesis has been developed exclusively using open-source tools.
-Similar to an open-source project, it was maintained in a private Git repository
-#cite(<PolMasterThesis>, form:"normal").
-That repository will be made public
-after the oral defense and necessary internal cleanup.
+Similar to an open-source project, it was maintained in a private `git` repository #cite(<PolMasterThesis>, form:"normal").
+That repository will be made public after the oral defense and necessary internal cleanup.
 Automated and reproducible builds were managed via GitHub Actions
 #cite(<ghActions>,form:"normal"), ensuring that a new compiled version was
 published at each commit to the project.
 Additionally, I'm planning to publish